Reflection, Imitation, Experience

-All of us know the dealer of ration products, sales one third of the allotted grains to a local shop, and the shopkeeper who purchase and resell it.
+All of us know the dealer of ration products, sales one-third of the allotted grains to a local shop, and the shopkeeper who purchase and resell it.

-It has been discussed and concluded that awareness should be in everyone across the country against corruption.
-FMCG companies are proved successful to reach any rural part of An estimated 18-20% among villagers (Where 55% people use at least one HUL product regularly) knows about Anna and 10% can initiate a discussion about Anna Hazare and ‘the anti-corruption movement’.
+It has been discussed and concluded that awareness should be on everyone across the country against corruption.
+FMCG companies are proved successful to reach any rural part of An estimated 18-20% of villagers (Where 55% people use at least one HUL product regularly) knows about Anna and 10% can initiate a discussion about Anna Hazare and ‘the anti-corruption movement’.
 This campaign was unable to reach them by TV-News channels, Reality shows, and Internet media.
 Word of Mouth!
 This traditional and most effective medium also unable to reach these villagers!
 How this issue can be solved by this type of poor reach?
 So, don’t think, these media are the only way to reach rural India.
 Maximum young people in India don’t mind to get corrupted or to bribe someone at a small level.
 How such a large nation can control corruption?

 Few Ways I’d like to focus on,

 Two-front model: There will be only two political parties, Like USA.
 It will always reduce the political corruption level.
 When there is a third party, the society normally gets corrupted.

 Constitutional modification: So the constitution should be modified in a way.
 Maybe it is changing day by day, or we are changing the interpretation.
 But the process should be fast, we Indians are adopted with our frequently changing buying behavior.
 We had adjusted with changes in petrol price.
 We can adjust with few political changes.
 Politics!
 It can reach you easily!

 Whistle Blower: Provide us an effective set of channels to blow the whistle on time.
 Online is not the solution.